 In response, the European Commission came up with Next Generation EU, a €750 billion recovery plan.
-The plan, along with the next EU long-term budget which still needs to be approved by member states and Parliament, aims to build a greener, more inclusive, digital and sustainable Europe and increase resilience to future crises such as the climate crisis.
+The plan, along with the next EU long-term budget which still needs to be approved by member states and Parliament, aims to create a greener, more inclusive, digital and sustainable Europe and increase resilience to future crises such as the climate crisis.

-In November 2019, the Parliament declared a climate emergency asking the Commission to adapt all its proposals in line with a 1.5 °C target for limiting global warming and ensure that greenhouse gases emissions are significantly reduced.
+In November 2019, the Parliament declared a climate emergency asking the Commission to adapt all its proposals in line with a 1.5 °C target for limiting global warming and ensure that greenhouse gas emissions are significantly reduced.

-In response, the new Commission unveiled the European Green Deal, a roadmap for Europe becoming a climate-neutral continent by 2050.
+In response, the Commission unveiled the European Green Deal, a roadmap for Europe becoming a climate-neutral continent by 2050.

 Find out about EU’s progress towards its climate goals.